Cost To Build FAQ

 ↑ top of pageWhere does the home construction cost report data come from?

-The construction cost data used in HomePlans.com Cost-to-Build Reports is compiled from real world market information supplied by industry professionals with resulting data currently produced for over 430 geographic and economic markets throughout the USA and Canada.
+The construction cost data used in HomePlans.com Cost to Build Reports is compiled from real world market information supplied by industry professionals with resulting data currently produced for over 430 geographic and economic markets throughout the USA and Canada.
 Construction cost estimating industry leader Xactware compiles and provides this data using a team of construction analysts with over 175 years of combined experience in the construction industry.
 Additional information regarding the calculated construction costs is listed below:

 Calculated costs include factors for all materials, labor, and equipment needed to construct the home according to national building codes plus any known adjustments required for seismic, wind, frost and snow-load conditions.
 Cost for permit fees, general contractor overhead and profit, and any applicable sales tax for your area are also factored into the total.